dyrmig/bank-api-mock/README.md

 The system have 3 types of Users: Admins, AccountHolders and ThirdParty.

 Admins can create new accounts.
 When creating a new account they can create Checking, Savings or CreditCard Accounts.

-## Import all the APIs in your Postman
+## Import all the API routes to Postman

 [Postman Import file](https://file.io/ta5oN2MZRFAz)

 ## API Reference
 #### Admin only routes